Quick Facts about UCLA

 The University of California, Los Angeles was founded in 1919 as a public, coeducational research university.
 It is the only leading research institution in the world founded in the 20th century.

-UCLA sits on 419 acres at the base of the Santa Monica mountains, five miles from the Pacific Ocean.
-The Los Angeles County Museum of Art, the Music Center, Chinatown, Olvera Street, Little Tokyo and the Downtown business district are a few miles to the east.
-Mountains, beaches lakes and deserts are all within a short drive.
+UCLA sits on 419 acres at the base of the Santa Monica mountains, 5 miles from the Pacific Ocean.
+The Los Angeles County Museum of Art, the Music Center, Chinatown, Olvera Street, Little Tokyo, and the Downtown business district are a few miles to the east.
+Mountains, beaches, lakes, and deserts are all within a short drive.

-One of the world's most ethnically and culturally diverse communities, students come to UCLA from all 50 states and more than 100 foreign countries, though the majority of undergraduates are from California.
+One of the world's most ethnically and culturally diverse communities, students come to UCLA from all 50 states and over 100 foreign countries, though the majority of undergraduates are from California.

 Our undergraduates have the opportunity to be directly involved in research, and can get hands-on experience by pursuing internships.
 Opportunities to study, travel and work abroad are also available.

-Faculty include six Nobel Laureates and more than 300 Fulbright Scholarship awardees, and more than 280 Guggenheim Fellows.
+Faculty include seven Nobel Laureates, 12 MacArthur fellows, more than 300 Fulbright Scholarship awardees, and more than 280 Guggenheim Fellows.
 UCLA's professors are among the most esteemed and sought after research professionals in their fields worldwide; they also teach undergraduate courses and are accessible to students.

-UCLA is a leader in the PAC-12 Conference, with 113 NCAA titles (more than any other university), and 130 team titles.
+UCLA is a leader in the PAC-12 Conference, with 116 NCAA titles (more than any other university), and 130 team titles.
 Women compete in 13 sports and men in 10.
-In 2015, UCLA earned an NCAA title in men's water polo.
 We also offer extensive intramural and club sports programs, including crew, lacrosse, snow skiing, rugby, dance and a number of martial arts disciplines.

 UCLA guarantees three years of University Housing to freshmen and one year to transfer students who apply on time.
-More than 94% of freshmen live in University-operated facilities.
-Housing options range from traditional coed residence halls to apartment-like suites.
+More than 97% of freshmen live on campus.
+Housing options range from traditional co-ed residence halls to apartment-like suites.
 The University also maintains nearby off-campus apartments.

 Life after UCLA